DCMLab/CorpusInterface/README.md

     |- file_4.txt
 ```

-and let's assume you made it available as a zip archive at `http://your-website.com/your-corpus.zip`.
-Using the corpus interface these file can be accessed as follows:
+and let's assume you made it available as a zip archive at `http://your-website.com/your-corpus.zip` (`git` repos and `tar.gz` files are also supported).
+Without a config file, this corpus can be added and accessed as follows:

 ```python
 from corpusinterface import config, load